House barge, other vessels wash ashore from Tropical Storm Kay

 One boat owner in the area says boaters should leave Zuniga Jetty to get to safety during storms.

-“The real thing is you can’t be in an open, exposed anchorage when all you have is a leashore behind yo, so the answer is don’t be there during those times,” boat owner Stephen Mann said.
+“The real thing is you can’t be in an open, exposed anchorage when all you have is a lee shore behind you, so the answer is don’t be there during those times,” boat owner Stephen Mann said.

 The Coast Guard warns these boat owners are subject to thousands of dollars worth of fines, but many boat owners never try to recover their vessels.